- Understanding French Bulldog Anatomy

 Tips for Training Your French Bulldog to Wear a Harness

 Training a French Bulldog to wear a harness can be challenging due to their stubborn nature.
 However, it is an essential part of their overall training and care.
 For this process to be as smooth as possible, there are a few tips that you can follow:

 1. Gradual introduction

-Some dogs might find harnesses scary and may not want to have anything to do with them.
-If your French Bulldog is one such dog, you can help them get comfortable by slowly introducing them to the harness.
+Some French Bulldogs might find harnesses scary and may not want to have anything to do with them.
+If your Frenchie is one such dog, you can help them get comfortable by slowly introducing them to the harness.
 Allow them to sniff and inspect the harness before putting it on them.